 There’s always going to be a bit of a learning curve and that’s totally okay.

 Pro tip: "You might also want to adjust your position as your baby grows and gets heavier.
-What works when they weigh 5 lbs will probably not work for you when they weigh 20 lbs or even 30 lbs." — Maria G.
+What works when they weigh 5-pounds will probably not work for you when they weigh 20-pounds or even 30-pounds." — Maria G.

 We know that as a breastfeeding or pumping mom, you’re going to be sitting down for a large chunk of your day.
 That said, it’s always a good idea to get up and move around whenever you can.
 It’s important to take breaks in between feedings, not just for your body but for your mind, too!
 Get up and take a walk around the house or outside for a quick stretch.